Exploiting Shared Representations for Personalized Federated Learning: Additional Experimental Results

+\textbf{Evaluation.} As mentioned in the main body, in Table \ref{bigtable1}, we initialize all methods randomly and train for $T=100$ communication rounds for the CIFAR datasets, $T=200$ for FEMNIST, and $T=50$ for Sent140.
+The accuracy shown is the average local test accuracy over all users over the final ten communication rounds, besides for the fine-tuning results, in which case we report the average local test accuracies of the locally fine-tuned models over all users, after the global model has been fully trained.
+We repeat the entire training and evaluation process five times for each model and dataset and report the averages in Table \ref{bigtable1}.

-We used the implementations of FedAvg, Fed-MTL and LG-FedAvg found at \url{https://github.com/pliang279/LG-FedAvg/} corresponding to the paper \citep{liang2020think}.
-As in the experiments in \citep{liang2020think}, we used a 5-layer CNN with two convolutional layers for CIFAR10 and CIFAR100 followed by three fully-connected layers.
-For FEMNIST, we use an MLP with two hidden layers, and for Sent140 we use a pre-trained 300-dimensional GloVe embedding \citep{pennington2014glove} and train RNN with an LSTM module followed by a fully-connected decoding layer, as in \citep{caldas2018leaf}.
+\textbf{Implementations.} Our code is available at \url{https://github.com/lgcollins/FedRep}.
+We adapt the Pytorch codebase from \cite{liang2020think}, and used the implementations of FedAvg, Fed-MTL and LG-FedAvg from this repository.
+For consistency we use this same codebase to implement FedRep, FedPer, SCAFFOLD, FedProx, APFL, Ditto, L2GD, and Per-FedAvg.
+As in the experiments in \cite{liang2020think}, we used a 5-layer CNN with two convolutional layers for CIFAR10 and CIFAR100 followed by three fully-connected layers.
+For FEMNIST, we use an MLP with two hidden layers, and for Sent140 we use a pre-trained 300-dimensional GloVe embedding\footnote{Pennington, J., Socher, R., and Manning, C. D. Glove: Global vectors for word representation.
+In {\em Proceedings of the 2014 conference on empirical methods in natural language processing (EMNLP)}, pp. 1532–1543, 2014.} and train RNN with an LSTM module followed by two fully-connected decoding layers.

-For FedRep, we treated the head as the weights and biases in the final fully-connected layers in each of the models.
-For LG-FedAvg, we treated the first two convolutional layers and the first fully-connected layer of the model for CIFAR10 and CIFAR100 as the local representation, and the two final fully-connected layers as the global parameters.
-For FEMNIST, we set all parameters besides those in the final hidden layer and output layer to be the local representation parameters.
+For FedRep, we treated the head as the weights and biases of the final fully-connected layer in each of the models.
+For LG-FedAvg, we treated the first two convolutional layers of the model for CIFAR10 and CIFAR100 as the local representation, and the fully-connected layers as the global parameters, and the input layer and hidden layers as the global parameters.
+For FEMNIST, we set all parameters besides those in the output layer as the local representation parameters.
 For Sent140, we set the RNN module to be the local representation and the decoder to be the global parameters.
 Unlike in the paper introducing LG-FedAvg \citep{liang2020think}, we did not initialize the models for all methods with the solution of many rounds of FedAvg (instead, we initialized randomly) and we computed the local test accuracy as the average local test accuracy over the final ten communication rounds, rather than the average of the maximum local test accuracy for each client over the entire training procedure.
-For PerFedAvg \citep{fallah2020personalized} we used the first-order version (FO) and 10 local epochs for training.